Lee Seung-gi: Philanthropy

 Lee has involved himself with various philanthropic activities.
-Since 2009, he had donated 1 million won weekly to families who appeared on KBS's “Field Report Companion,” for total of ₩100 million.
+Since 2009, he had donated 1 million won weekly to families who appeared on KBS's "Field Report Companion," for total of ₩100 million.
 In addition to the donations, Lee also volunteered to personally seek out the families and help them.

 He had also participated in a charity fan signing event for world hunger relief.
 The event was held at Seoul Hongdae branch of Pizza Hut on October 28, 2012.

-In 2013, Lee donated 5.88 tons of Rice to Nowon-gu, Seoul.
-According to Nowon-gu, the 5.88 tons of rice donated by Lee is enough to feed 50,000 children.
-Nowon-gu plans to distribute the rice to underprivileged groups in the area, including people receiving national basic livelihood security, lower-income families, and single-parent families.
+In 2013, Lee donated 5.88 tons of rice to Nowon District, Seoul.
+According to Nowon District, the 5.88 tons of rice donated by Lee is enough to feed 50,000 children.
+Nowon District plans to distribute the rice to underprivileged groups in the area, including people receiving national basic livelihood security, lower-income families, and single-parent families.

 In 2014, Lee collaborated with CJ E&M to provide assistance to an education contents donation event for low-income female students in the US.

 Lee was awarded the 2018 Korea Sharing Volunteer Award for the ₩100 million donation to DongHaeng, volunteer work repairing House of Love, and talent donation to Severance Hospital.

-In 2019, Lee donated ₩100 million to Severance hospital for rehab hospital patients’ medical expenses.
+In 2019, Lee donated ₩100 million to Severance hospital for rehab hospital patients' medical expenses.
 The donation was used to support wheelchairs, prosthetic legs, prosthetic limbs, and posture aids to 23 children and adolescents with spinal cord injuries.
-He also participated in the ‘10,000-Won Happiness’ mobile donation.
+He also participated in the '10,000-Won Happiness' mobile donation.

 In 2020, to help with COVID-19 prevention and aid underprivileged children in Korea, Lee has donated ₩100 million to Good Neighbors, an international humanitarian and development NGO.

 In 2021, Lee along with the cast of Golf Battle: Birdie Buddies, has been donating scholarship money for every birdie scored on the show.

 For his 35th birthday on January 13, 2022, Lee became the first charity fairy under the entertainment category on the celebrity ranking service, CHOEAEDOL Celeb.
 Countless fans, including his fan club – AIREN, joined forces and collected 61,105,486 votes, passed the charity fairy cut line of 55,555,555 votes, making Lee a charity fairy.
 A total of ₩500 thousand donated to the Miral Welfare Foundation under Lee's name, a fund for the disabled isolated under COVID-19.